Tennessee vs. Florida Atlantic: Odds, spread, over/under - NCAA Tournament Sweet 16

 Tennessee vs. Florida Atlantic Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup available on several sportsbooks.
+Check out the odds, spread and over/under for this matchup posted at different sportsbooks.

 |Favorite